INSTINCT

 The point is not to ignore the maths.
 The point is to listen when the numbers look good but something still feels wrong.

 Owners often stay loyal to parts of the business that are quietly hurting them, not because the idea was bad, but because at one point it made perfect sense.
-The market was different, the timing was different, or the business had more room to absorb it.
+The market was different, the timing was out, or the business had more room to absorb it in that moment.

 The point is not to prove anyone wrong.
 It is to be honest about what is working now.

-Sometimes a good idea does not need killing.
+Sometimes the idea does not need killing.
 It just needs parking somewhere safe.

 You have built something real, with effort and judgement.
 The business is not broken, but one small part of it can make everything feel heavier than it should.